se-rwth/se-rwth.github.io/_pages/research/Model-Driven-Systems-Engineering.md

 We have a long tradition on contributing to **model-based systems engineering** in automotive [[FND+98]](#FND+98) and [[GHK+08a]](#GHK+08a).
-We have been able to condense ithese into a new comprehensive **model-driven development process** for automotive software including function testing with the BMW Group [[KMS+18]](#KMS+18), [[DGH+19]](#DGH+19).
+We have been able to condense these into a new comprehensive **model-driven development process** for automotive software including function testing with the BMW Group [[KMS+18]](#KMS+18), [[DGH+19]](#DGH+19).